anarkhxx/traj_prediction/README.md

       python forqatest.py

+The input sub-trajectories can be configured in the code, with an example as follows.

-  The results are output in src/ result.txt  ==> This part forqatest.py The code can be modified.
+The results are output in src/result.txt